• Home

 And yet, far from being a new phenomenon, the idea that social media use is harmful for young people has been around for years.
 Still, it’s the tech leaders who created the attention economy who have been the most attentive to this fact.

 To be sure, several social media CEOs have publicly pushed back on claims that their platforms are harmful.
-Instagram chief Adam Mosseri testified earlier this month in the trial against Meta that social media does not constitute “clinical addiction.”
+Instagram chief Adam Mosseri testified earlier this month in the trial against its parent company, Meta, that overuse of social media does not constitute “clinical addiction.”
 Meta’s lawyers during the trial also outlined a range of safety features Instagram has introduced for younger users, including limits on the visibility of adult content and muted notifications at night.

-Yet, as the trials against social media companies continue and country after country moves toward legislating what Silicon Valley’s billionaires have quietly practiced for years, the private behavior of the world’s most powerful tech figures stands in contrast to what they’re promoting and building.
+Yet as the trials against social media companies continue and country after country moves toward legislating what Silicon Valley billionaires have quietly practiced for years, the private behavior of the world’s most powerful tech figures stands in contrast to what they’re promoting and building.

 About the Author